-For the purpose of impairment testing, goodwill is allocated to the single cash-generating unit ("CGU") identified, the magnetic components production.
+For the purpose of impairment testing, goodwill is allocated to the single CGU identified, the magnetic components production.

-The recoverable amounts of the CGU have been determined from value-in-use calculations based on cash flow projections from formally approved budgets covering a five-year period.
-Cash flow beyond the five-year period are extrapolated using an estimated weighted average growth rate of 0% (2018: 0%), which does not exceed the long-term growth rate for the magnetic component production industry.
-The cash flows are discounted using a discount rate of 16% (2018: 15%).
+The recoverable amount of the CGU has been determined from value-in-use calculation based on cash flow projections from formally approved budget covering a five-year period.
+Cash flow beyond the five-year period are extrapolated using an estimated weighted average growth rate of 0% (2019: 0%), which does not exceed the long-term growth rate for the magnetic component production industry.
+The cash flows are discounted using a discount rate of 20% (2019: 16%).
 The discount rate used is pre-tax and reflects specific risks relating to the CGU.
-The growth rate within the five-year period ranging from 0% to 3% (2018: 0% to 3%) have been based on estimation on the Group's similar products.
+The growth rates within the five-year period ranged from 0% to 2% (2019: 0% to 3%).